shahanakattil/ai-in-a-day/03-knowledge-mining/README.md

     ![The Search service's API key is copied to the clipboard.](media/copy-azure-search-api-key.png)

-8. Download the files in the `schemas\` folder for this lab.
+8. Download the `schemas.zip` from https://github.com/CloudLabsAI-Azure/ai-in-a-day/raw/main/03-knowledge-mining/schemas.zip.
+Unzip schemas.zip.
 There are six files, three prefixed with `abstracts` and three with `covid19temp`.
 Save these to a directory such as `C:\Temp\AzureSearch\`.

 9. Open the `abstracts_datasource.schema` file with a text editor and replace the segment starting `<< TODO:` with your Storage account connection string.
 Do the same for `covid19temp_datasource.schema`.